tilemapjp/ZoomTMSLayer/README.md

 ZoomMapTile
 ===========

-Zooming map tiles bigger than maxZoom setting, in Google Maps API, Leaflet and OpenLayers 0.0.1 is for GMaps API, Leaflet and OpenLayers will support in future.
+Zooming map tiles bigger than maxZoom setting, in Google Maps API, Leaflet and OpenLayers.

+Latest version 0.0.2 is for GMaps API, Leaflet and OpenLayers will support in future.

 This library is suit for:
 If there is a TMS service which supports zoom 17 as maxZoom, but if you want to overlay it as zoom 20.